Th4ntis/th4ntis.github.io/README.md

 <img src="https://komarev.com/ghpvc/?username=th4ntis&style=flat-square&color=blue" alt=""/>
 </div>

+---

 <h1>
-  Welcome
+  >whoami_
 </h1>

 <div align="center">
   <img src="/assets/TWITTER BANNER.jpg" width="800" height="250"/>
 </div>

----

 ### 🕷️: About Me :
 I'm Th4ntis(Damian), a cyber security and information security enthusiast.
 I enjoy the world of Cyber Security and Information Security as a career and a hobby.
 Be sure to check out my Gitbook from the link at the top for all my notes, walkthroughs, how to's and more.
-I treat that as my blog.

 ---